konstantinullrich/oxen-wallet/README.md

-# Cake Wallet
+# Loki Wallet

-The project description, motivation, build scripts, instructions, tests will be added soon (Summer 2020);
+The Loki Wallet is a Fork of the Cake Wallet.

 ## Build